C4 – Household water use per capita in the Republic of Armenia

 Key messages

-Since 2009, there has been an increasing trend both in the total water supply to households and in water use per capita, due to the expansion of the public water supply system to rural areas.
-Today, 95.5 % of the population of Armenia is connected to the public water supply system.
+Since 2009, there has been consistent growth in both household water supply and water use per capita, driven by the expansion of the water supply industry in rural areas.
+As of today, 95.% of Armenia's population is connected to the centralized water supply industry.

 |